catalyst/CatalystElementsBuildProcess/README.md

 custom web components.

-Many of the utilities this package contains make assumptions about the structure of the repository they are working on.
-Please follow the same repository structure that the Catalyst Elements use for best results.
+Many of the utilities this package contains make assumptions about the structure of the repository they are working on as well as the technologies used.
+Use the same technologies and follow the same repository structure that the Catalyst Elements use for best results.

 Please note this package is only intended to be uses as dev dependency.